 Anoscopy and Sigmoidoscopy

 Anoscopy and sigmoidoscopy are used to evaluate symptoms referable to the rectum or anus (eg, bright rectal bleeding, discharge, protrusions, pain).
 In addition, sigmoidoscopy also allows for biopsy of colonic tissues and application of intervention such as hemostasis or intraluminal stenting.
 There are no absolute contraindications, except contraindications for regular endoscopies should be considered.
 Patients with cardiac arrhythmias or recent myocardial ischemia should have the procedure postponed until the comorbid conditions improve; otherwise, patients will need cardiac monitoring.
-Per changes in American Heart Association guidelines, these procedures no longer require endocarditis prophylaxis.

 The perianal area and distal rectum can be examined with a 7-cm anoscope, and the rectum and sigmoid can be examined with a rigid 25-cm or a flexible 60-cm instrument.
 Flexible sigmoidoscopy is much more comfortable for the patient and readily permits photography and biopsy of tissue.
 Considerable skill is required to pass a rigid sigmoidoscope beyond the rectosigmoid junction (15 cm) without causing discomfort.

 Sigmoidoscopy is done after giving an enema to empty the rectum.
-IV drugs are usually not needed.
+IV drugs for sedation are usually not needed.
 The patient is placed in the left lateral position.
 After external inspection and digital rectal examination, the lubricated instrument is gently inserted 3 to 4 cm past the anal sphincter.
 At this point, the obturator of the rigid sigmoidoscope is removed, and the instrument is inserted further under direct vision.